CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 A recurring theme presents itself again, that of Bach the recycler, constantly changing, adapting and reconstructing identical or similar ideas for different expressive purposes.
 Bach’s restless, questing energy never ceased to explore and exploit an astonishing range of creative possibilities, often wrought from the simplest of basic materials.

-The wonder is that so much could be fashioned and movingly expressed from so little.
+The wonder is that so much could be wrought and so movingly expressed from so little.